amanangira/harvest-cli-utility/README.md

 1. Check if Go is installed with the right version
 2. Build the project
 3. Install the binary to your PATH
-4. Create a sample config.json if one doesn't exist
+4. Create a global config file at `~/.harvest-config.json` (or `%USERPROFILE%\.harvest-config.json` on Windows)
+5. Create a local config.json in the current directory (for project-specific settings)
-5. Provide instructions for configuration
+6. Provide instructions for configuration

 #### Manual Installation